Kevin James (English footballer): Club career

-England six-a-side
+Coaching career

 In 2019, James was appointed as the England six-a-side team Assistant Manager.
 Along with Manager, Jamie Leggett, they won the Home Nations Championship before heading to Crete for the World Cup.
-They reached the last eight, before losing to Home Nation Greece in front of a sell out 3,000 crowd.
+They reached the last eight, before losing to host nation Greece in front of a sell out 3,000 crowd.

+In July 2023, James joined Charlton Athletic as a Professional Development Phase Coach.

+On 1 June 2026, James was appointed the first-team manager of newly-promoted National League South club, Walton & Hersham on a three-year deal.

+On 31 August 2026, James left the club after just under three months in charge.